-The U.S. Energy Independence and Security Act of 2007 precludes agencies of the U.S. federal government from procuring mobility-related fuels from non-conventional petroleum sources that have lifecycle GHG emissions greater than equivalent conventional fuel.
+The United States Government has, over the past 20 years, introduced various forms of legislation, regulation and standards around evolving environmental issues and concerns, focused primarily on GHG emissions and efforts to reduce such emissions going forward.
+For instance, the U.S. Energy Independence and Security Act of 2007 precludes agencies of the U.S. federal government from procuring mobility-related fuels from non-conventional petroleum sources that have lifecycle GHG emissions greater than equivalent conventional fuel.
 This may have implications for the Company's marketing of some heavy oil and oil sands production in the U.S., but the impact cannot be determined at this time.